17 Key Questions People Ask About Granny Annexes

 9. What’s Included In The Bathroom?

-Our standard bathroom is a shower room, with half pedestal wall mounted sink and back to the wall toilet.
+Our standard bathroom is a shower room, with vanity sink and back to the wall toilet.

-We have a variety of shower wall colours to choose from to complete the look.
+We also have a variety of shower wall colours to choose from to complete the look.

 10. Do You Decorate The Annexe?

 Yes.
 We include painting and decorating in the quoted price.
-Our standard finish is white celings, woodwork and doors with magnolia walls.
-We can accommodate personal choices for an additional cost.
+Our standard finish is white ceilings, woodwork and doors and tough finish matt paint to the walls from the Dulux Naturals collection.
+We can accommodate personal choices for a small additional cost.

 11. What About Flooring?